7j4n1/morse_code/README.md

 # morse_code
 Morse Code Encoder and Decoder Using Binary Tree

+The morse code binary tree in the program is explicitl

 To make use of the available functions, morse module has to be import into the main environment.

 ```python